-I also thought I would add to this post some of my thoughts of what I personally consider as some do’s and Don’ts in the Canadian coupon world.
+I also thought I would add to this post some of my thoughts of what I consider as some do and Don’ts in the Canadian coupon world.

 When you see a tear pad of coupons displayed near a product on a store shelf, do not take the whole pad of coupons.
 Take as many coupons as you think you will legitimately use.
 You can take a few to save for upcoming sales or if you are an avid trader.

-Please do not take coupons for the simple sake of taking them.
-If you are never going to use them then please leave them for people who will.
+Please do not take coupons for the pure sake of taking them.
+If you are never going to use them, then please leave them for people who will.

-Another random act of kindness you can do with coupons is if you have a couple coupons that are about to expire you can always leave them on the store shelf right beside or even on top of the item.
+Another random act of kindness you can do with coupons is if you have a couple of coupons that are about to expire, you can always leave them on the store shelf right beside or even on top of the item.
 The next person that comes along to purchase that item gets a little treat of finding a cent off coupon right there in front of them.
 I have done this and have found them too.
 It always makes me smile.
-I will however caution you that if you go around Shopper’s Drug Mart or somewhere else littering their entire store with your coupons they may ask you to stop.
+I will, however, caution you that if you go around Shopper’s Drug Mart or somewhere else littering their entire store with your coupons, they may ask you to stop.

 Always be informed.
 Before you try to use printable coupons, for example, make sure that a particular store accepts them.
 It is not proper etiquette to wait in line with your groceries just to discover they won’t accept your coupons.
 This can cause you and the cashier to become frustrated.
 Don’t do this.

-If a coupon specifically says one per purchase per transaction, politely ask them if they could ring in your items separately.
-Most cashiers will oblige you, however, some will protest.
-I simply explain that I will be using all these coupons one way or the other and I really don’t want to come back into their store every single day this week and repeat the process.
-They usually get it and either rings them all in at once or do multiple transactions.
+If a coupon says explicitly one per purchase per transaction, politely ask them if they could ring in your items separately.
+Most cashiers will oblige you.
+However, some will protest.
+I simply explain that I will be using all these coupons one way or the other, and I don’t want to come back into their store every single day this week and repeat the process.
+They usually get it, and either rings them all in at once or do multiple transactions.